D-wagron/MiatOS/README.md

+# MiatOS

-# MiatOS is a webOS that I made as part of the Stardance Hackclub challenge
+A webOS that I made as part of the Stardance Hackclub challenge

 ---
-A webOS that I made as part of the Stardance Hackclub challenge

 # Apps